cysouw/diathesis/text/c07_participle.md

    Der Schrank bleibt geschlossen.
 :::

 A recurrent topic of debate in German grammar is the question whether the different constructions with the auxiliary *sein* should be considered to be a single construction or not [cf. @thieroff2007 for a survey].
-I will distinguish four different constructions here that are all in complementary distribution (i.e. a specific verb can only occur in one of these): (i) the *sein-Perfekt* [@next a] with some intransitives, see [@sec:participles-sein-perfect], (ii) the *Zustandspassiv* [@next b] with some transitives, see [@sec:participles-sein-zustandspassiv], (iii) the *Erlebnis-Zustandspassiv* [@next c] with a restricted set of experiencer transitives, see [@sec:participles-sein-conversive] and (iv) adjectival predication [@next d], see [@sec:participles-adjectives-light-verb-constructions].
+I will here distinguish four different constructions with *sein* that are all in complementary distribution (i.e. a specific verb can only occur in one of these): (i) the *sein-Perfekt* [@next a] with some intransitives like *einschlafen* 'to fall asleep', see [@sec:participles-sein-perfect], (ii) the *Zustandspassiv* [@next b] with some transitives like *waschen* 'to wash', see [@sec:participles-sein-zustandspassiv], (iii) the *Erlebnis-Zustandspassiv* [@next c] with a restricted set of experiencer transitives like *erstauenen* 'to astonish', see [@sec:participles-sein-conversive] and (iv) adjectival predication, like with *wach* 'awake' [@next d], see [@sec:participles-adjectives-light-verb-constructions].
 Because these constructions are in complementary distribution, I see no objection to consider them as one construction.
-However, there are also obvious differences, so splitting them up (as done here) is likewise sensible.
+However, there are also obvious differences, so splitting them up is likewise sensible.
 Whether one of these points of view is better than the other seems like a moot question to me.
+Both perspectives are useful.

 ::: ex
 a.
 Der Junge schläft ein. \